Libranner/FirebaseSwift/README.md

 # FirebaseSwift

-Example of an implementation of Firebase for a iOS project.
+Example of a Firebase Implementation for an iOS project, using Swift and Facebook Login.